BetterThanGreg-Team/Modpack/README.md

 # Github Actions
 * Build and Deploy to Github Releases was copied from [TerraFirmaGreg](https://github.com/TerraFirmaGreg-Team/Modpack-Modern)
 * Actually I deleted some stuff from it.
-I'll add it back later.